Heineken/REFPROP2Modelica/readme.md

 provide me with feedback?

 1. After downloading, unpack and rename the folder to `REFPROP2Modelica`.
+2. Open `_wrapper\Makefile.bat` with a text editor and edit line 23 and 24 according to your system (Dymola 2013 FD01, Dymola 2014 or ...).
-2. Run `_wrapper\Makefile.bat` from your Visual Studio console, tested with VS9.0 (2008).
+3. Run `_wrapper\Makefile.bat` from your Visual Studio console, tested with VS 2008 and VS 2010 Express.
-3. Make sure to have the shared library `refprop.dll` available on your system.
+4. Make sure to have the shared library `refprop.dll` available on your system.
+This can be done by going to (Right click)Computer > Properties > Advanced system settings > Environment Variables.
+In the bottom half of the window (called System variables), select 'Path' and click 'Edit...'.
+This will open a new window called Edit System Variable'.
+Add the REFPROP directory path with a leading semicolon at the end in 'Variable value'.
+This directory path could be, e.g., C:\Program Files\REFPROP\ or C:\Program Files (x86)\REFPROP depending on your operating system.
-4. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the Modelica package).
+5. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the Modelica package).
 Make sure you mask the backslashes.
-It should look something like: constant String REFPROP_PATH = `C:\\Program Files\\REFPROP\\`;
+It should look something like: constant String REFPROP_PATH = `C:\\Program Files\\REFPROP\\`; or constant String REFPROP_PATH = C:\\Program Files (x86)\\REFPROP\\

 ### Linux
 For installing on a Linux machine, please follow these instructions

 1. After downloading, unpack and rename the folder to `REFPROP2Modelica`.
-2. Open a command prompt in `_wrapper`, then run `make all` and `sudo make install_static`.
+2. Open a command prompt in `_wrapper`, then run `make all` and `sudo make install`.
 3. Make sure to have the shared library `librefprop.so` available on your system.
 You might want to check https://github.com/jowr/librefprop.so for details.
 4. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the Modelica package).
 It should look something like: constant String REFPROP_PATH = "/opt/refprop/";
 5. If you experience problems with older versions of this package, you can run `sudo make fixit` to create additonal aliases.
 This compiles and installs a dynamic library on your system.